growthbook/growthbook/packages/sdk-react/README.md

 - **Use your existing event tracking** (GA, Segment, Mixpanel, custom)
 - Run mutually exclusive experiments with **namespaces**
 - **Remote configuration** to change feature values without deploying new code
+- Run **Visual Experiments** without writing code by using the GrowthBook Visual Editor

 ## Community